 What It Means

-Funding companies are in the business of providing this loan on a settlement service to consumers in their time of need if their cases qualify.
-Now that we know that this service exists and what it is, let’s discuss how to go about obtaining a loan on your settlement or future settlement.
+These companies are in the business of providing this service to consumers in time of need if their cases qualify.
+Now let’s discuss how to go about obtaining a loan on your settlement or future settlement.

 Obtaining a Loan on Your Settlement